atanugiri/GhrelinBehaviorQuantification/README.md

 - PostgreSQL table: for long-term archival we recommend exporting the `dlc_table` table from PostgreSQL into `data/dlc_table_YYYYMMDD.csv` and committing metadata-only CSVs (not raw videos) or storing raw video files outside the repository (see below).
 - Large data (videos): raw video files should NOT be checked into the git repository.
 Store large video files on a shared drive, object storage (S3), or lab server and put a small metadata CSV in `data/` that references those locations.
 Use `Python_scripts.resolve_video_path()` (notebooks) to map stored video paths to local copies.

+- Git behaviour: this repository's top-level `.gitignore` intentionally *allows* CSVs and the `data/` folder to be tracked, and *ignores* common video file extensions (for example `*.mp4`, `*.avi`, `*.mov`) so raw videos are not accidentally committed.
+See `data/DATA_README.md` for more details on what to place in `data/`.

+### Checksums and minimal sample data

+- For reproducibility and archival, we recommend adding SHA256 checksums for CSVs placed in `data/`.
+Include a `data/SHA256SUMS` file with lines like `SHA256  filename`.
+If you want reviewers to run the notebooks without full datasets, include a tiny sample CSV named `dlc_table_sample.csv` and document it in `data/DATA_README.md`.

 ## Important notebooks

 - `DLC-Jupyter-Notebooks/40_data_analysis_angle_features.ipynb` — calculates and plots angle features and exports summary Excel files.